zobin8/feed2shark/docs/source/configure.rst

     Le journal du hacker <https://www.journalduhacker.net/rss/>

-Then in the `tweet` configuration, you can use the `{feedname}` syntax, which will be replaced by the actual name of the feed.
+Then in the `toot` configuration, you can use the `{feedname}` syntax, which will be replaced by the actual name of the feed.

 Match specific patterns of rss feeds in the uri_list files
 ----------------------------------------------------------